Patterson Viaduct

 The Patterson Viaduct was built by the Baltimore and Ohio Railroad (B&O) as part of its Old Main Line during May to December 1829.
 The viaduct spanned the Patapsco River at Ilchester, Maryland.
 It was heavily damaged by a flood in 1868 and subsequently replaced with other structures.
+In 2006, it was restored to limited service when a footbridge was built atop the surviving arch and abutments.

 History and design

 Original bridge

 The Patterson Viaduct was one of three (along with the Carrollton Viaduct and Oliver Viaduct) constructed for the first phase of the railroad, which ran 13 mi between Baltimore and Ellicott's Mills (today's Ellicott City).
 Similar in construction to the Carrollton Viaduct, the Patterson Viaduct was named for B&O director and well known civic leader and merchant William Patterson, who also donated land for Patterson Park in east Baltimore.
 It was designed by Caspar Wever and built under the supervision of John McCartney, one of Wever's assistants.
 McCartney's good work on the Patterson Viaduct was later rewarded with the contract to build the longer curving Thomas Viaduct downstream over the Patapsco at Relay in 1833–1835.

 Constructed of granite blocks, the viaduct was about 360 ft long, rising about 43 ft above its foundations.
 It had four graduated arches: two of 55 ft chord length each and two of 20 ft chord length each.
 The two smaller side arches allowed the passage of two county roadways, one on each side of the river.
 The exterior surfaces of the granite blocks were rusticated.

 Patterson ceremonially opened the viaduct on December 4, 1829, a year and a half after construction began on the line, the first in America.
 In 1830, the viaduct was part of the route used by the B&O's first horse-drawn carriage train to Ellicott's Mills inaugurating railway traffic.